ibm-cloud-docs/ContinuousDelivery/cd_about.md

 Toolchains are available on {{site.data.keyword.cloud_notm}} Public.
 You can use a template or Terraform as a starting point to create a toolchain.
 {: shortdesc}

-Although toolchains are not currently available in all regions, you can configure your toolchain to deploy your apps across all regions.
-To learn more, try the [Deploy a secure web application across multiple regions tutorial](/docs/solution-tutorials?topic=solution-tutorials-multi-region-webapp).
-{: tip}

 ## Toolchain templates
 {: #templates}